MarcJPH/Milestone-Project-1/README.md

 Existing Features:

 - The Home Page contains a hero image to immediately provides visitors to the site of a visual of the gym.
 Thetre is also a Call to Action button within the image to give users the ability to sign up as a member.
-- The Join Now button, located twice on each page for desktop users and once for all other devices, allows users to sign up to be a member, by filling out a joiners form.
+- The Join Now button, located twice on each page for desktop users and once for all other devices, allows users to sign up to be a member, by filling out a joiners form that appears on page once the button is selected.
 - A menu option in the top right of the screen allows users to navigate through the site to view the different information located within the site.
 - There are 3 circular pictures within each page that promotes the gym or the gym experience but also links to the name of the gym.
 - A timetable is located on the Classes page to provide users with what classes are available and when.
 The page also contains testimonials from current members to help give prospective members an idea of the benefits of joining.